calhuskerfan/srqc/README.md

     dotnet run --project src/srqc -c Release
     ```

-At the top of the program.cs file there are some settings that you can play with.
+At the top of the program.cs file there are some default configuration settings.

 ```csharp
 ApplicationParameters appParams = new()